AlmudenaZhou/data-engineer-gharchive/README.md

 ### ETL Workflow:

 1. The latest hour's data from gharchive is downloaded in .json.gzip format using [download_data.py](etl/download_data.py)
-1. Compressed data is converted into a list of dictionaries with[transform_data.py](etl/transform_data.py)
+1. Compressed data is converted into a list of dictionaries with [transform_data.py](etl/transform_data.py)
 1. The list of dictionaries is transformed into a dataframe using [transform_data.py](etl/transform_data.py)
 1. Columns with fixed json keys (actor, repo, org) are expanded into more columns with [transform_data.py](etl/transform_data.py)
 1. The input data is checked and converted into the predefined schema: [convert_data_to_schema.py](etl/convert_data_to_schema.py):